jpwilliams/graphql-boilerplate-server/README.md

 # Features

+- GraphiQL IDE for development
+- Context-aware middleware
+- Support for Data Loaders
+- MongoDB singleton
 - Easy addition/removal of types, queries, mutations and subscriptions
+- Can add types as a single file or split them out into multiple files/folders; the loader takes care of putting everything in the right place (_I'll put in an example for this_)
-- Redis subscriptions built in
+- Redis pubsub subscriptions built in
-- More stuff I should list...
-- It does a lot.
-I swear.
+- ...

 # Adding stuff